 • I’m starting work on a new project funded by the NSF to study digital twins of rotating detonation combustors for clean energy production, with James Braun

-• New paper on monotonic warpings for deep Gaussian processes on arXiv
+• New paper on Bayesian optimization with Voronoi candidates on arXiv

 • I attended the 2024 ISBA World Meeting in Venice, Italy to present my dissertation research as a finalist for the Savage Award